The Ultimate Guide to Iceland's South Coast

 Skogar Museum is located in the village on the South Coast of Iceland that bears the same name.
 The museum has three distinct sections covering unique topics, including tools, historical artifacts, and turf houses in Iceland.
 While here, you can learn how people lived in Southern Iceland centuries ago.

 The collection spans over 18,000 artifacts that provide deep insight into local traditions and crafts.
-Skogar Museum is one of the top South Iceland attractions for visitors seeking authentic cultural experiences.
+Skogar Museum is one of the best museums in Iceland for visitors seeking authentic cultural experiences, and it pairs well with the region’s culture tours in Iceland.

 Thorsmork Valley

 Thorsmork is a lush mountain valley surrounded by glaciers and volcanoes in South Iceland.
 You can hike scenic trails, cross glacial rivers, and explore rugged landscapes.
-The valley is accessible only by highland vehicles, adding to the adventure.
+The valley is accessible only by highland vehicles, so many travelers reach it on a Super Jeep and hiking tour into Thorsmork.

 Raufarholshellir Lava Tunnel

-Raufarholshellir Lava Tunnel is one of the longest lava tubes in Iceland's South Coast.
+Raufarholshellir Lava Tunnel is one of the longest lava tubes in Iceland’s South Coast.
 Inside, you walk through colorful rock formations created by past volcanic eruptions.
-Guided tours provide helmets and lights for safe exploration.
+A guided lava tunnel tour from Reykjavik provides helmets and lights for safe exploration.

-The tunnel is about 4,500 feet long and includes ice formations in winter.
+The tunnel is about 4,500 feet (1,370 m) long and includes ice formations in winter.
 It is one of the most remarkable sights in South Iceland.

 Kirkjugolf (“The Church Floor”)